kw7oe/kw7oe.github.io/content/posts/last-6-weeks-in-rc.md

 ## Review

-Before I review the goals I had, let's have a quick recap on the my goals for the last 6 weeks in RC:
+Before I review the goals I had, let's have a quick recap on my goals for the last 6 weeks in RC:

 - Continue to implement and learn about database system.